 Has a Response

 Businesses, this is (one of the ways) where you come in.
 Customers expect you to respond to their reviews.
 In fact, 30% of consumers identify that a business’ response to reviews is key when judging local businesses.
+In fact, 89% of consumers read a company’s response to reviews, and 7 in 10 have said that a business’ response to a review has changed their opinion about that business.

 But still, the majority of consumers say that a business has never responded to their review.
 If you’re not already monitoring your reviews with online tools, now is the time to start.
 It’s a key part of inviting more positive reviews and proactively managing your online reputation.